scross92/CPHL-NextStrain-Training-2025/Exercises/Database_exercises.md

 2. Under EpiCoV, you can find the SARS-CoV2 data as we discussed in the introduction to databases.
 3. Let's download a very specific set of data that's geographically relevant (Uganda).
 4. For the data we are going to refine our search.
 Please refine the data to:
-- Sequences that were generated/posted from Jan 1 2025 to May 31 2025
+- Sequences that were *collected* from Jan 1 2025 to May 31 2025
 - Sequences that are found in Uganda
 - Complete sequences
 - Sequences with completed collection dates